Atoll,Republic of the Marshall Islands

-It’s entirely plausible the Marshall Islands will vanish under the sea, its people joining a Pacific island diaspora dispersed across the U.S., Australia, and elsewhere.
-Despite Marshallese ingenuity and resilience, climate change could be the end game.
-“It’s hard to confront the fear that your island could be gone permanently and that your people would be wandering,” remarked Kathy Jetnil-Kijiner, a young Marshallese poet, in a recent interview with Vogue Magazine.
-Upcoming exhibits will to show what could be lost.
+Despite Marshallese ingenuity and resilience, it’s entirely plausible the Marshall Islands will vanish under the sea, its people joining a Pacific island diaspora dispersed across the U.S., Australia, and elsewhere.
+“It’s hard to confront the fear that your island could be gone permanently and that your people would be wandering,” remarked Kathy Jetnil-Kijiner, a young Marshallese poet, in a 2015 interview with Vogue Magazine.

 Atolls are made of coral reefs that accrued from the exoskeletons of billions of tiny polyp animals sprouting alongside the rims of sunken volcanic islands.
 The coral took thousands of years to build up, eventually attaining only several meters of height above sea level as plants colonized the sand.
 Due to their low elevation, atoll islets today are particularly vulnerable to inundation during heavy storms and seasonal king tides.
-Devastation follows.
-Intruding salt water ravages agriculture and poisons drinking wells.
+Meanwhile, intruding salt water ravages agriculture and poisons drinking wells.

 It is difficult to convey the indelible beauty of these atolls: the immense, serene lagoons; tiny islets heaving with coconut and pandanus trees; and vast skyscapes packed with jagged cloud formations and daily rainstorms.